ChristilawD/AWS_CloudFormation/README.md

 # AWS_CloudFormation
 Various AWS CloudFormation Scripts that I have created.

+# Detailed Documentation is in the Wiki! :)

 I am creating this repo because I am having a very hard time finding CF Templates for some "edge case" templates that aren't as popular and used as much.
 I am also tired of looking on sites where peole state "Hey, I got my template working" and then refuse to share what they have put together.

 I am hoping that this collection helps someone figure out how to do what they need to get done with CloudFormation.